PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 ## The process

 Fundraising involves dozens or hundreds of meetings.
+Seriously.

 You will find yourself brought to your administrative knees if you do not run an organized process!

 ### Get meetings